nus-cs2103-AY2425S1/ip/docs/README.md

 - **DateTimeParseException**: Handles errors related to date parsing.

 ## Task format stored in file
-Tasks are stored in the `data/fridayTaskList.txt` file in the following format:
+Tasks are stored automatically in the `data/fridayTaskList.txt` file in the following format:

 - D 0 Task 20 /by 2025-10-10
 - T 0 task21